 Is at least one power supply fan spinning?
-If it is yes, there is good power to the modules.
-Verify all required power cables are correctly plugged into the motherboard.
-Verify front panel cables are fully seated.
+If yes, there is good power to the modules.
+Verify all required power cables are correctly plugged into the chassis.

 If no, there is potential lack of clean power to the module.
-Swap power cables, try different wall circuit, or try replacing a power supply module (see "Replacing a Power Supply" on page 127).
+Swap power cables, try different wall circuit, or try replacing a power supply module (see "Replacing a Power Supply" on page 135).